 As with most Heuer models of the period, the various hand types were not always fitted to the 'matching' dial markers and we see many crossovers within the range as a whole.

 The distance between the lugs on the Camaro is 19mm, which is less usual but still similar to it's 1960's Autavia companions.
 It was offered as standard on a racing-style strap made of Corfam (a synthetic leather substitute) or the choice to upgrade to the graceful Gay Frères double 'beads of rice' bracelet (never the single 'beads of rice').
 The correct end-links to connect the watch and bracelet are referenced 'HLA'.

 The movements used throughout Camaro production were solely made by Valjoux.

 In the monochrome models we find the Valjoux 72 (3 register), 92 (2 register), 7730 (later 2 register) and 7732 (2 register with date).

 In the exotic models, these movements were 'upgraded' to the Valjoux 7736 (3 register), 7733 (2 register) and 7734 (2 register with date).

-We do see a number of the earlier movements paired with the later exotic-style Camaros still, such as the Valjoux 72 which spans both periods.
-The main drive for Heuer however, was a switch to the newer Valjoux 773x range to compliment the exciting new 'exotic' line of Camaros.
+Although the above is broadly correct, we do still see a number of the earlier movements paired with the later exotic-style Camaros. (such as the Valjoux 72 which spans both periods.)
+The main drive for Heuer however, was to switch to the newer Valjoux 773x range to compliment the exciting new 'exotic' line of Camaros.